bingerz/EasyLog/README.md

 # EasyLog

-A library to simple package for Android Log, you can automatically get the TAG, method name, line number, custom Append Log details.
+A library to simple package for Android Log.
 ## Code Example

 ```java